particle-iot/docs/src/content/reference/device-os/firmware.md

 - `TIME_FORMAT_ISO8601_FULL`
 - custom format based on [strftime()](http://www.cplusplus.com/reference/ctime/strftime/)

-Optional parameter: time_t (Unix timestamp), coordinated universal time (UTC), unsigned long integer
+Optional parameter: time_t (Unix timestamp), coordinated universal time (UTC), long integer

 If you have set the time zone using Time.zone(), beginDST(), etc. the formatted time will be formatted in local time.